-2. It is removing families' choice of provision and affecting continuity of care for children disrupting continuity of care.
+2. It is removing families' choice of provision and affecting continuity of care for children

+The rule is forcing many grandchildren, nieces, nephews and cousins of highly professional, long-term registered childminders to move to new settings to take up their entitlement, disrupting continuity of care.
 This often disregards the family's personal preferences, the best interests of the child, and the needs of the wider family, including siblings.
 As a result, families may be required to travel further away to less suitable settings who do not have the personal knowledge of that child's history and needs, causing unnecessary disruption to the continuity of care.
 Since childminders often offer a flexible and affordable choice, they have an important role in supporting families with irregular or unsociable working hours, such as single parents and disadvantaged families.